 Singles health insurance – extras

-For a look at health insurance policies specifically tailored to your circumstances, visit our health insurance comparison table:
+To view a wider range of health insurance policies, visit our health insurance comparison table:

 What does singles health insurance cost?

 Please note that these are average figures.
 The cost of private health insurance to you as an individual will depend on the fund you choose, the policy you select and the state you live in.
-Health insurance premiums also rise on average every year as the cost of medical treatment increases in conjunction with factors such as our ageing population, so this is something to keep in mind.
+Health insurance premiums also rise on average every year on 1 April.
+However, due to COVID-19, many health insurers have postponed this year’s premium increase by at least six months to 1 October 2020.

 Should you get health insurance as a young single?

-This is for you to decide, but it’s worth considering some of the benefits of going private over public.
+This is for you to decide, but it could be worth considering some of the benefits of going private over public.

 For example, with a private health insurance policy, you may be able to: